Staff Education Opportunities

 Recordings of 2020-2021series of monthly presentations about self-care for positive mental health, mindfulness, brain health, sleep health, physical activity, technologies, socialization, creativity & living well with dementia, COVID-19 and dementia strategies and support, etc. Typically 2-hour presentation including discussion.

-Wellness Wednesdays (UBC Brain Wellness Centre)
+Brain Wellness Programs (UBC Brain Wellness Centre)

 Subscribe to newsletter here